0x1do/IOS/learning theory/Intel architecture 2001 OST2.md

  GDT(=0)/LDT(=1) -  from which table it should look for, local or global

- RPL - Requested Privilege Level
+ RPL - Requested Privilege Level, value corresponds to the ring.

+ 0 = kernel mode, 3 = user mode.
+Then, the CPU executes max(RPL, CPL) (CPL - Current Privilege Level) to determine what access to give.

-## GDT
+## GDT && LDT

+GDTR (GDT Register) - Base address of GDT in RAM and its size

+LDTR (LDT Register) - Base address of LDT in RAM and its size